canonical/cassandra-operator/CONTRIBUTING.md

-# Contributing
+# Contributing workflow

 To make contributions to this charm, you'll need a working [development setup](https://juju.is/docs/sdk/dev-setup).

-You can create an environment for development with `tox`:
+You can, but not required to, create an environment for development with `tox`:

 ```shell
 tox devenv -e integration